 It is incredibly important that you take charge of your own health and lifestyle to prevent developing Coronary Heart Disease.
 Here are some guidelines for how you can keep your heart healthy:

-1. Reduce sugar intake.
+- Reduce sugar intake.
 Given all of the research, this is one of the most important steps to reducing your risk.
 You should attempt to reduce your sugar intake so that it makes up no more than five percent of your diet.
 You can do this by limiting the number of candies and sugar-sweetened beverages you consume, including soft drinks, fruit or vegetable juices (yes, even some veggie juices are high), and sports drinks [16].

-2. Consume a variety of fats.
-Saturated fat is no longer the villain it used to be, but it is still important that you consume them in moderation, to give you room in your diet to include other beneficial fats, like mono and polyunsaturated fats, and omega-3s.
+- Consume a variety of fats.
+Saturated fat is no longer the villain it used to be, but it is still important that you consume it in moderation, to give you room in your diet to include other beneficial fats, like mono and polyunsaturated fats, and omega-3s.
 Foods like fish, olive oil, nuts and seeds, and avocados are excellent sources of these types of fats.
 Trans fats should be less than one percent of your total daily intake [16].
 Small amounts of naturally occurring trans fats from things like dairy products are fine.
 In fact, the evidence seems to indicate that naturally occurring trans fats do not pose the same risk artificial ones do when it comes to CHD.

-3. Stay active.
+- Stay active.
 Physical activity lowers your risk of CHD, and you should try to include at least thirty minutes of moderate-intensity physical activity five days per week [17].

-4. Reduce stress.
+- Reduce stress.
 The association between stress and heart disease is still being studied, but it is true that high stress levels can lead to other unhealthy behaviors, like overeating, drinking, smoking, and physical inactivity, which could all contribute to CHD [18].

 The Results Are In

 So who’s at fault – sugar or fat?
-It is hard to ignore the research that seems to be pointing at sugar as enemy number one, but the truth is, there are multiple variables to consider when protecting your heart and your health.
+It is hard to ignore the research that seems to be pointing at sugar as enemy number one, but the truth is, that there are multiple variables to consider when protecting your heart and your health.

-This research is not giving permission to eat all the saturated fat you want, but rather directing your attention to an area that you may have been more or less ignoring.
+This research does not permit you to eat all the saturated fat you want but rather directs your attention to an area that you may have been more or less ignoring.
 If your goal is to achieve optimal health and prevent coronary heart disease, it is important that you evaluate all areas of your diet- and your life- to ensure that you are on the right track.
+Reducing sugar intake, eating a variety of fats, getting plenty of exercise, and reducing stress will keep your heart healthy.

 Disclaimer: This information is not intended to be a substitute for professional medical advice, diagnosis or treatment and is for information only.
 Always seek the advice of your physician or another qualified health provider with any questions about your medical condition and/or current medication.
 Do not disregard professional medical advice or delay seeking advice or treatment because of something you have read here.